Read This First

 Prompt 5: Some of the terms in the section above appear appropriate when the degree of belief is fairly high.
 Provide guidelines to when more nuanced terms might be necessary to encourage the mapping of our degree of certainty to the degree of the evidence.

-The section turns on In Early Stages of Evidence Gathering, Communicating Statistical or Probabilistic Evidence, and Reflecting Revisions Based on New Information.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep In Early Stages of Evidence Gathering, Communicating Statistical or Probabilistic Evidence, and Reflecting Revisions Based on New Information in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep In Early Stages of Evidence Gathering distinct from Communicating Statistical or Probabilistic Evidence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep In Early Stages of Evidence Gathering distinct from Communicating Statistical or Probabilistic Evidence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Preponderance of Evidence tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.